yazz/VisualJS/README.md

 - Google Closure UI Library - the same library used to build Google.com, Gmail, and Google+.
 - Google Maps integration for AJAX-based maps.
 (Can be swapped on/off.)

-:and the following things stay:
+:and the following things stay or are added:

+- React.js via Om for the front end
 - Interactive client and server side development with LightTable IDE.
 - Integration with Mandrill for sending transactional emails.
 - Twitter Bootstrap 3.0 for styling.